-I can answer most of these questions, but I have not yet tried to operate the bike in severely muddy conditions or in deep snow.
+How does the bike perform in mud and snow?
+I have not yet tried to operate the bike in severely muddy conditions or in deep snow.
 I can say that it works in packed, light snow just as well as it works on dry ground.
 For muddy conditions and roads with a lot of puddles, which are very common, I can highly recommend getting fenders for your bike or everything on your back and in your trailer will be muddy from spray.

+What’s the best way to haul your bike to and from hunting properties?
 The bike can be hauled in the back of a pickup or on a hitch mount.
 Keep in mind that these bikes are quite a bit heavier than normal bikes.
 My Fat Kat bike with 750 watt electric motor weighs 65 pounds.
 A heavy-duty bike carrier is necessary.
 I use a small enclosed trailer to haul my hunting gear to destination states where I hunt.
 I have set up a rack in the trailer for transporting the bike.

 Are there some drawbacks and tradeoffs to using a bike?
 You bet.
-Getting a fully loaded bike over a fence can be a challenge, you may have to unhook a trailer or unload some saddlebags, but it can be done without too much effort.
+Getting a fully loaded bike over a fence can be a challenge.
+You may have to unhook a trailer or unload some saddlebags, but it can be done without too much effort.
 Same goes for fallen logs and creek crossings.
 There will be areas where you must get off the bike and walk it for a short distance.

 A treestand can be carried on your back while pedaling a bike, which means your backpack can be put on your front.
 This can make it hard to pedal up hills when you need to stand up and grind it out.
 When carrying a lot, I use the electric assist a lot more.